arfusop/weather/README.md

 ## To do:

-- [ ] Add google places to collect location data. feed lat/long into weather api
+- [x] Add google places to collect location data. feed lat/long into weather api
 - [ ] Add context to pass up user input info
+- [ ] Add a loader for after submitting